 We have a

-email@example.com email list that is used by users to reach our product team with their feedback directly.
-As we don’t get actionable feedback emails very often, María Craig owns monitoring the inbox and re-routing emails to the relevant PM if a reply is needed.
+firstname.lastname@example.org email list that is used by users to reach our product team with their feedback directly.
+The relevant PM will respond if a reply is needed.
 Once again remember to cc

 email@example.com and bcc your salesforce email so that if the user replies all, we can all see that feedback.